lopezdsr/sql-query/sqlref/sql_functions.md

 ## count
 {: #count}

-count(*) - Returns the total number of retrieved rows, including rows containing null.
+count(*) - Returns the total number of retrieved rows, including rows that contain null.

 count(expr) - Returns the number of rows for which the supplied expression is non-null.

-count(DISTINCT expr[, expr...]) - Returns the number of rows for which the supplied expression(s) are unique and non-null.
+count(DISTINCT expr[, expr...]) - Returns the number of rows for which the supplied expressions are unique and non-null.

 ## count_min_sketch
 {: #cont_min_sketch}

-count_min_sketch(col, eps, confidence, seed) - Returns a count-min sketch of a column with the given esp, confidence and seed.
-The result is an array of bytes, which can be deserialized to a
+count_min_sketch(col, eps, confidence, seed) - Returns a count-min sketch of a column with the indicated esp, confidence, and seed.
+The result is an array of bytes, which can be de-serialized to a
 <code>CountMinSketch</code> before usage.
-Count-min sketch is a probabilistic data structure used for
+Count-min sketch is a probabilistic data structure that is used for
-cardinality estimation using sub-linear space.
+cardinality estimation by using sublinear space.

 ## covar_pop